wvlet/airframe/airframe/README.md

 }
 ```

-By default all injections generates singleton objects,
+By default all injections generates singleton objects that are alive until closing the current session.
-which are available until the session closes.
+These singleton objects are managed inside the current session object.

 If you need to create a new instance for each binding, use `bindFactory[I => X]`.